scottmk/ti4-reference/docs/index.md

 ### **09 Aug 25**

 * Added missing source icons
+* Added [Liberation of Ordinian Nekro Virus variant](factions/codex/ordiniannekro.md) and [Salient Sun (alliance)](factions/codex/salientsun.md) faction references for Liberation of Ordinian scenario from [Codex IV](https://images-cdn.fantasyflightgames.com/filer_public/f6/be/f6be8343-a4fc-47e4-a722-efe3e01fc5d9/ti_codex_4_rules.pdf)

 ### **08 Aug 25**

 * Restructured all the files to separate base game from PoK and Codex materials, in preparation for Thunder's Edge expansion
 * Changed tabs from "Base Game" to "Unmodded" to eliminate confusion, because "Base Game" refers to pre-expansion content.
 Each faction page will include all materials for all expansions, using the latest omega variants available.
-* Added Red Creuss variant for Liberation of Ordinian scenario from [Codex IV](https://images-cdn.fantasyflightgames.com/filer_public/f6/be/f6be8343-a4fc-47e4-a722-efe3e01fc5d9/ti_codex_4_rules.pdf)
+* Added [Red Creuss variant](factions/codex/redcreuss.md) for Liberation of Ordinian scenario from [Codex IV](https://images-cdn.fantasyflightgames.com/filer_public/f6/be/f6be8343-a4fc-47e4-a722-efe3e01fc5d9/ti_codex_4_rules.pdf)
 * Added Thunder's Edge :ti4-te: icon and placeholders

 ### **15 Jul 25**